Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models

-Observations of wind speed and direction at the ground level are collected at weather stations on land and by buoys or ships over oceans.
 Low orbit satellites such as Jason 3 and Sentinel 1 infer surface winds using geophysical inversion algorithms, based on peak backscattered power and the shape of radio signal waveforms \citep{sentinelonline}.
-However, ground monitors are sparse in space, and the satellites cannot monitor winds continuously in space and time as they are in low earth orbit.
+However, ground monitors are sparse in space, and the satellites cannot monitor winds continuously in space and time, as they are in low earth orbit.
 Winds in the upper level of the atmosphere can be observed using weather balloons or aircraft measurements, but these observations are also very sparse in space and time.

-There is a significant statistical literature on modeling winds from ground monitors \citep{priestley1981spectral, haslett1989space, brillinger2001time, stein2005}.
-For some applications, it is sufficient to look at the evolution of wind at a fixed location, and several methods have been proposed for this scenario \citep{brown1984time,tol1997autoregressive,ailliot2004modeles, monbet2007survey}.
-The wind at different locations can be utilized to model spatio-temporal dependencies \citep{bennett1979spatial, bras1985random, kyriakidis1999geostatistical, de2005predictive}.
-Also, \citet{boukhanovsky2003stochastic}, \citet{malmberg2005forecasting} and \citet{ailliot2006autoregressive} proposed autoregressive space-time models to describe the evolution of winds. \citet{stein2005} proposed a spectral-in-time modeling approach to describe the space-time dependencies of the data. \citet{fuentes2008spatial} modeled a drift process using Bayesian analysis, where the drift parameter is modeled using splines. \citet{modlin2012circular} used circular conditional autoregressive models for wind direction and speed. \citet{sigrist2012dynamic} modeled precipitation with a non-separable spatio-temporal model using an external wind vector.